samiuens/machines/README.md

 |  `chidori`  |           ⤴️            |         ⤴️          |  ⤴️  |          ⤴️          | 🖥️ + 🎭️ | 🪟  |   ✅   |
 | `amaterasu` |  [Macbook Pro M1 13"]   | Apple M1 8-core CPU | 8GB  | Apple M1 8-core GPU  |   💻️    | 🍏  |   ✅   |

-The hostnames of the workstations are named after the abilities of Sasuke from Naruto.

 ## 🛫 post install

 - Manual steps that must be initiated after installing the machine.